Part 17: Design Trajectories with Astrogator

 3. Select Insert After... in the shortcut menu.

-4. Select Target Sequence () in the Segment Selection dialog box.
+4. Select Target Sequence () when the Segment Selection dialog box opens.

-5. Click OK to close the Segment Selection dialog box.
+5. Click OK to confirm your selection and to close the Segment Selection dialog box.

 6. Rename Target Sequence () Start Transfer.